Registering an EE Bond or I Bond

 - Registering bonds for a person who is not competent

-If you use the money from an EE or I Savings Bond for higher education, you may not have to pay federal income tax on the interest the bond has earned.
+If you take the money from an EE or I savings bond and use the money for higher education, you may not have to pay federal income tax on the interest the bond has earned.

 If you plan to use the bonds for education, you must be at least 24 years old on the first day of the month in which you bought the bonds.
 You must also register the bonds correctly.